norsigmacom/PTptIndex/README.md

 <br>
 <br>

-#NOVO !  agora podes contribuir mais facilmente com este formulário muito rápido ! /#NEW ! now you can contribute with this fast form !
+#NOVO !  agora podes contribuir mais facilmente com este formulário muito rápido, não é preciso criar conta  ! /#NEW ! now you can contribute with this fast form, no need to create account !